Advanced and General Reading and Language Arts

-Week 1-2- A Long Walk to Water by Linda Sue Park: This was the required summer read.
+Week 1-2- This will be the required summer read.
 We will be completing activities that allow for discussion on the main events of the novel.

 Week 3-11- Hatchet by Gary Paulsen: Students read literary and informational texts to understand how positive thinking, slowing down to think clearly, problem solving, and constant vigilance support survival in the face of grave danger and overwhelming odds.
 Students express their understanding of characters in literature by analyzing the struggle of man versus nature and the life lessons we can learn from others’ survival situations.